simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### Will the game be available on Steam / the Apple App Store / my favorite platform?

 First and foremost, Prosperous Universe is a browser-based game.
-While we do have plans to provide a client software that could be offered on platforms like Steam or the Apple App Store, this is a low priority for us right now.
+We have released it on [Steam](https://store.steampowered.com/app/1761220/Prosperous_Universe/) as well, supporting Windows and Linux at the moment, other platforms like Apple App Store are a low priority for us right now though.

 ### Can I change my username?